 During the First World War, Nestor Makhno, the great Ukrainian anarchist revolutionary, returned to Ukraine after being released from prison to discover that the Soviets had signed Ukraine away to the Germans.
 With just 30 men and one Maxim machine gun, he crept into a nearby town under cover of darkness where a thousand German troops were bivouacked in the town square and proceeded to massacre the entire German force while they slept.
 The few German soldiers who escaped were hunted down by angry townspeople with gardening implements and killed.
 Makhno's anarchist army — the Makhnovshchina — was never larger than 50,000 men, had no training, and whose sole source of equipment was captured enemy supplies, managed in the end to drive off 600,000 professionally-trained German soldiers.

 Battle of Lepanto.
 Those fat, rich, decadent, wussy, Venetian wimps.
 Should be lots of fun to pick on, right?
 In the first two battles the Venetians lost.
 In the third and best-known one, in 1571... they got dangerous.
 Very dangerous.
-There was Spanish and French intervention, naval combat experience and bucket-loads of money.
+There was intervention, naval combat experience and bucket-loads of money from multiple sources, mainly Spain.
 The Venetian Galleasses and their mixed crews were said to have accounted most of the Ottoman galleys sunk.
 Galleasses were the first ships able to deliver a broadside, while galleys could only fire from the beak of the ship.

 Rukhsana Kauser.
 An Indian peasant girl in Kashmir.
 When some terrorists came by her house to forage she killed an internationally wanted terrorist leader.
 In close combat.
 While outnumbered and outgunned.
 To protect her parents.
 At age 18.
 With a hatchet.